mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

   #....
 ```

-Although it may seem like a good idea to separate `Score` into it's own class, I believe it is too early to do that right now.
-As the scoring system becomes more complicated, for example, with more than 2 players  or if there's bonus points rewarded for certain situations, then it would make more sense to implement `Score` as it's own class.
+I believe it is too early to separate `Score` into a separte class.
+As the scoring system becomes more complicated, for example, with more than 2 players  or if there are bonus points rewarded for certain situations, then it would make more sense to implement `Score` as it's own class.

 The rps game is still quite simple, and I think it is easier to reason about the score by implementing it as a state of an existing class.

 <u>**Implementing Score as a state of an existing class**</u>